June Andrews Award for Freelance Journalist Of The Year

 In some cases the nature of the work will be clear, for example a stand-alone article, a photograph, a blog entry, a radio or television story or interview, or a Twitter stream.
 It may, however, constitute a combination of some or all of these elements.
 In journalism today this is often fluid and principles of common sense should be applied.

 How long does the online entry process take?

 You should allow approximately 20-30 minutes to complete the online entry form.
 If you do not receive a confirmation email after pressing submit your entry has not gone through.
 Do not leave it to the last day to make your entry, as high demand on the website can lead to the process taking much longer.

 How are entries judged?

 Judging for the Freelance of the Year is done by peer judging.
-A panel of three Walkley board members will determine the winner and two finalists based on the criteria specified.
+A panel of three-judge will determine the winner and two finalists based on the criteria specified.

 What are the conditions of entry?

-Entrants must be residents and citizens of Australia and or New Zealand and work submitted for entry must be published, produced or broadcasting in either Australia or New Zealand.
+Entrants must be residents and citizens of Australia and work submitted for entry must be published, produced or broadcast in Australia.